Posted on Oct 2, 2020

 The law is complex, and it can be difficult to explain its processes to native English speakers.
 So how do you manage this when you're working with a client from another culture?
 Or if your client has a poor understanding of English?
 This can be a challenge for even the most experienced lawyers.
 We've put together a list of practical steps on how to improve cross-cultural communication and serve your clients even better.

 Australia is a multicultural country.
 There are over 7.5 million migrants living in Australia and around one-third of the population was born overseas.
 Unsurprisingly, this diversity is also reflected in the client base that lawyers see each day.

 Even clients who speak English as their native language can have difficulties understanding the complexities of legislation and judicial processes.
 Working with clients from another culture can often add further challenges.
 Yet, as a lawyer, it's your job to help your clients navigate the legal system - no matter their culture.
 And to do this lawyers must develop cross-cultural communication skills.
 The cultural clashes that arise if you fail to do this can have serious consequences.
 Not only does this lead to poor communication and damaged relationships between lawyer and client but failure to manage cultural differences can even affect the outcome of court proceedings.

 Luckily, cross-cultural communication skills are something every lawyer can learn.
 We've put together steps you can take today to help you overcome cross-cultural communication barriers.
-These tips will help you understand, communicate, and build an even stronger relationship with your clients from different cultural backgrounds.
+Use these tips as a stepping stone to help you improve your cross-cultural communication skills and build stronger relationships with your clients from different cultural backgrounds.